iee-ihu-gr-course1941/ADISE25_kseri/README.md

 ```

 ### 6. Play Card
-Returns all cards currently on the table
+Moves a card from player's hand to the table
 **Endpoint:** `/game/play`
 **Method:** POST